 For this project, the Standing Committee evaluated five newly submitted measures and six measures undergoing maintenance review against NQF's standard evaluation criteria.
-The Committee recommended nine measures for endorsement, did not recommend one measure, and did not reach consensus on one measure.
+The Committee recommended nine measures for endorsement, did not recommend one measure, and one measure was withdrawn by the developer.